GridlessCompute/WMTUI/README.md

 - WMTUI will occasionally lock up on launch requiring a force killing of the main process.
 - WMTUI will occasionally crash on startup.
 - When switching between farms the rescan doesn't always scan properly, requiring a restart to fully switch to the new farm.
+- When scanning for miners API errors can occur marking the machine as off and setting errors to `API_ERROR`.
+  - The issue is related to the version of firmware on the whatsminer, currently unknown if its due to being too old or too new.

 [comment]: <> (How to Install From Release)
 ### Installing from release